Ayushirai879-java/React-Todo-list-App/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+This is a simple react project using the usecase() Hook.

+To start with the project first create and install the plugins and node modules using the following command :- npm init vite select react and javavscript npm install

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh